DSALabOrg/DSALab/README.md

 ## Project Description

-This repo is mainly created to help each other in contributing test cases for DSA Lab and **Evaluating the assignment simliar to lab but with slightly more benefits .**
+This repo is mainly created to evaluate your assignment against our test cases for DSA Lab **simliar to lab but with slightly more benefits.**

-We welcome everyone to contribute to this repo .
-Anyone having potential edge case or find any bug or typo in this repo can keep a PR .
-We will be happy to merge it .
+We welcome everyone to contribute to this repo.
+Anyone having potential edge case or find any bug or typo in this repo can keep a PR.
+We will be happy to merge it.

 ### Automated Script evaluation similar to lab.